 1. Research and Selection

-Good signal providers welcome verification.
-If results can’t be independently checked, treat performance claims as marketing, not evidence.
+Good signal providers encourage verification.
+If results can’t be independently checked, treat performance claims as marketing rather than evidence.

 2. Gaining Access

-- After payment, expect a private invite link granting access to the Telegram channel or group.
-Join using the official Telegram app.
+- After payment, access is typically provided via a private invite link to the relevant Telegram channel or group.
+Use the official Telegram app to join.

 3. Understanding Signal Format

-On entry, learn the posting schema so you can act promptly.
+Before placing trades, learn how alerts are structured so you can act promptly and consistently.
 A typical alert may include:

 | Signal Element | Description |